-Report Required Schedule Mission PP Categorization Request for preliminary PP categorization to PPO during pre-Phase A/Phase 0.
-Request for formal PP categorization to PPO during Phase A. (if applicable) Certification for "Unrestricted Earth return" No later than the end of Phase A. Planetary Protection Plan Project-approved draft submitted to the PPO no later than end of Project's Conceptual Study Phase (Phase B).
-Approval and release before the Project's Preliminary Design Review (PDR).
-PP Implementation Plan Drafts made available to the PPO for discussion before the end of phase C. Approval by the project and release before the project's Critical Design Review (CDR).
-Earth Safety Analysis Plan Approval and release prior to CDR.
-Return Implementation Plan Project approval prior to CDR.
-Subsidiary Plans Project-approved draft submitted to the PPO no later than 3 months after completion of draft Planetary Protection Plan.
-Approval and release of all Subsidiary Plans before the Project's CDR.
-Pre-Launch PP Report Submitted to the PPO no later than 90 days prior to the scheduled launch.
-Includes Organics Inventory.
-Post-Launch PP Report Submitted to the PPO no later than 60 days after actual launch.
-Earth Pre-Return Report Approval and release prior to the Earth Return Pre-Launch Review.
-Earth Pre-Entry Report Approval and release prior to the Earth Safety Analysis Review.
-Sample Pre-Release Report (may be released in sections) Approval and release prior to the Returned Sample Release Review and any release of sample material.
-Extended Mission PP Report Submitted to the PPO no later than 60 days prior to scheduled end of the mission per the Planetary Protection Plan.
+Report Required Schedule Mission Categorization Request for preliminary categorization to PPO during pre- Phase A/Phase 0.
+Request for formal categorization to PPO no later than start of Phase A. (If applicable) Certification for "Unrestricted Earth return" No later than the end of Phase A. Planetary Protection Plan Project-approved draft complete no later than end of Project's Conceptual Study Phase (Phase B).
+Release before the Project's Preliminary Design Review (PDR).
+PP Implementation Plan Project-approved draft complete before the project's Critical Design Review (CDR).
+Subsidiary Plans Project-approved draft no later than 3 months after completion of draft Planetary Protection Plan.
+Release of all Subsidiary Plans before the Project's CDR.
+Pre-Launch PP Report No later than 90 days prior to the scheduled launch.
+Extended Mission PP Report No later than 60 days prior to scheduled end of the mission per the Planetary Protection Plan.
+Post-Launch PP Report No later than 60 days after actual launch.
+Earth Pre-Return Report Release prior to the Earth Retum Pre-Launch Review.
+Earth Pre-Entry Report Release prior to the Earth SafetyAnalysis Review.
+End-Of-Mission No later than 60 days after the formally declared "End-of-Mission."
+Sample Pre-Release Report (may be released in sections) Release prior to the Returned Sample Release Review and any release of sample material.